 backpackers & fishing trailheads

-parking lot at the bridge. trails travel rivers edge into a tight canyon, impressive rock gorge continues up to the tallest mountain peaks in the High Sierra.
+Big parking lot at the bridge. trails travel rivers edge into a tight canyon, impressive rock gorge continues up to the tallest mountain peaks in the High Sierra.

-paved route that connects Kern River to Mojave desert.
+Shermans Pass Road hard right, up hill, turn-off the main (paved) route that connects Kern River to Mojave desert.

-This part of the river sees much of the action, with kayakers, river rafters, fishermen, RVs, motorcycles, mountain bikers, backpackers and campers, seeking easy river access, hiking trailheads or just a good picnic spot.
+BUSY: This part of the Kern River sees much of the action, with kayakers, river rafters, fishermen, RVs, motorcycles, mountain bikers, backpackers and car campers, seeking easy river access, hiking trailheads or just a good picnic spot.

 Numerous small lodges between Kernville & Johnsondale

 Brush Creek: awesome waterfalls & pools on Brush Creek, only accessible by hiking trail.

 Rincon Trail runs above the river on the east side, via the Rincon earthquake fault.
 This is right where Brush Creek comes down the steep mountain.
 RINCON is favorite mountain biking trail, that is also open to dirt bikes (OHV) & equestrian, so share the trail and play nice.
 Rincon Camp is rugged, may be overgrown and unmaintained.
 Long dirt road might require high clearance vehicle or possible 4×4, if weather is wet.